Texas Hold 'Em

 Two Words that May Prove Apocalyptic to Donald J. Trump

 Photographer’s Note: The images in this article were made using three Leica M cameras.
 One with a 21mm lens, the second with a 28mm lens, and the third with a 75mm lens.
 No zooms; no autofocus; no auto exposure.
+All black and white images were captured using cameras without color sensors.

 Copyright 2025, Jack B. Siegel, All Rights Reserved.
 Do Not Alter, Copy, Display, Distribute, Download, Duplicate, or Reproduce Without the Prior Written Consent of the Copyright Holder.